 - Where residential parking can be provided on site, it must be positioned perpendicular to the front (street-side) of the dwelling or in another position that allows natural surveillance from active rooms (e.g. not bathrooms or bedrooms).
 However, parking will not be acceptable on the river frontage of a building. - Where communal parking areas are necessary, bays must be allocated to individual properties, sited in small groups, close and adjacent to homes and be within view of active rooms. - Rear parking courts are generally discouraged as they frequently create an unattractive space that is vulnerable to crime and anti-social behaviour.
-In some rural or waterside areas where on-site parking is not available, this may however be

-- necessary.
-In these instances, parking areas must be designed to ensure they visually relate to their context and benefit from natural surveillance. - All parking areas must be positioned and designed in such a way to mitigate its visual impact, for example, through the use of appropriate surfacing and planting. - District and County parking standards and those set out in Neighbourhood Plans must also be complied with.
+In some rural or waterside areas where on-site parking is not available, this may however be necessary.
+In these instances, parking areas must be designed to ensure they visually relate to their context and benefit from natural surveillance. - All parking areas must be positioned and designed in such a way to mitigate its visual impact, for example, through the use of appropriate surfacing and planting. - District and County (Norfolk and Suffolk) parking standards, including those for storing and parking cycles and those set out in Neighbourhood Plans, must be complied with.

-BA35 Electric Charging points
+BA36 Electric Charging points

-All new homes must now have an electric vehicle charging point and it is strongly encouraged that they also be provided for other development, as required by Building Regulations.
-The installation must comply with Policy PODM55 of the Local Plan for the Broads.
+• All new homes must now have an electric vehicle charging point and it is strongly encouraged that they also be provided for other development, as required by Building Regulations.
+The design and location should be carefully considered in relation to design, amenity, potential trip hazards and battery fire risk and any lighting associated with charging points needs to be thoroughly justified, with Local Plan for the Broads policy on dark skies being of relevance.

-Accessibility to all new development must be considered.
-Dwellings must meet Building regulation standard M4(2) and / or M4(3) and if it not considered appropriate justification must be provided as set out in Policy PODM51j.
+- Accessibility to all new development must be considered.
+Dwellings must meet Building regulation standard M4(2) and / or M4(3) and Local Plan for the Broads policy.
+If it not considered appropriate then justification must be provided. - In public spaces, the principles set out in the Department for Transport Inclusive Mobility guidance must be adhered to where appropriate. - Development must consider the needs of an ageing population and individuals with disabilities.
+Features to address these needs might include accessible entrances, step-free routes and inclusive wayfinding to ensure useability for all.